 5. El Desnivel

 A grill in Buenos Aires located in the city’s oldest neighborhood San Telmo, that’s El Desnivel.
 A cafeteria feeling, a very local atmosphere.
 The “Bife de Chorizo” is a recommendation but also the typical costillar or tirra de asado.
 Also the true locals’ cuisine back to the roots of a parrilla in Buenos Aires at El Desnivel.
+My personal favourite when visiting San Telmo.

 Price: $